MicrosoftDocs/Viva/Viva/solutions/glint-insights-integration-overview.md

 ms.date: 08/28/2024
 ---

-# Integrate Viva Glint and Viva Insights to maximize data insight (preview)
+# Integrate Viva Glint and Viva Insights to maximize data insight (public preview)

 >[!IMPORTANT]
 > This feature is available to private preview customers only.
 Features described here are subject to change.